Quickly Calculate Your Home Equity Line of Credit Options

 - The back-end ratio compares the cost of servicing all consumer debt payments against a homeowner's income.
 Lenders typically want this to be below 36%.

-Generally, the interest rate applied to equity loans is lower than the rate applied to unsecured loans, like credit card debt.
-The reason is that the home is used as collateral and the loan is considered to be safe.
+Generally, the interest rate applied to a HELOC is lower than the rate applied to unsecured loans, like credit card debt.
+Real estate is used as collateral against the loan, which helps protect the lender's downside risk.
 It is, after all, rather difficult to disappear with a house, or hide it for that matter.
-Also lenders find that borrowers make these payments a priority when their home is on the line.
+Lenders find that borrowers make these payments a priority when their home is on the line.

 Normally, home equity loans are used for the larger expenses, simply because homes have a very large value to borrow against.
 Very often, such loans are used to

-- consolidate other debts which carry a higher interest rates
+- consolidate unsecured debts which carry a higher interest rates

 - or some combination of the above